okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-embedded-siw/main/index.md

 The Okta Sign-In Widget is a JavaScript library that gives you a fully-featured and customizable login experience which can be used to authenticate users on any website.

-Okta uses the Widget as part of its normal sign-in page.
-If you would like to customize the Widget, then you will need to host it yourself.
-This guide will walk you through the [installation process](#installation) for the Widget, as well as [a few common use cases](#use-cases) for the Widget and how to implement them.
+Okta uses the widget as part of its normal sign-in page.
+If you would like to customize the widget, then you will need to host it yourself.
+This guide will walk you through the [installation process](#installation) for the widget, as well as [a few common use cases](#use-cases) for the widget and how to implement them.
 The full Widget reference can be found [on GitHub](https://github.com/okta/okta-signin-widget#okta-sign-in-widget).

 <div class="half">